effzehljmc/tiktok-clone/checklist/recipe_variation.md

    - Generate an AI-based variation.
    - Save it.
    - Load it successfully.
-   - Toggle “Back to Original Recipe.”
+   - Toggle "Back to Original Recipe."
    - Verify that none of your other code (e.g. Video, RecipeMetadata, or ShoppingList) breaks.

 ---